Banks have begun blocking their applications for owners of Samsung Galaxy S10 and Note 10

 </ img>

 Samsung, in turn, promises to release an update and “fix” the scanners.
-In the meantime, users are advised to switch to good old codes and graphic keys.
+In the meantime, users are advised to switch to the good old codes and graphic keys.